By: Robert Avsec

 They tell us smoking is bad for our health and it applies equally to fire fighters exposed to toxic fumes.
 We have no idea of the toxicity of the smoke or fumes left over from fires and even when they are out.

 One of the biggest problems we had with noise, as an ex-regulator, was not communications, but the amount of court cases from retired employees going deaf.
 Is it the same that fire fighters are exposed to carcinogenic chemicals when they enter seemingly safe locations after a fire is out.
 How long should BA [breathing apparatus] be worn?
 When is the environment safe to enter?
 Not easy questions to answer.
+The car accident attorneys based in Austin area is what you need to make sure you get justice after an accident.

 I have been looking at how our devices [fire streams] will bring down toxicity levels in smoke during a fire and know that many chemicals are not soluble in water so the spray from a fire hose or even our device will not scrub out all the danger.
 We cannot even do that with industrial scrubbers and no two fire events are the same.
+You can find lawyers for car accident injuries cases and get the necessary legal help.
+People can also click here now if they need the best lawyers for their accident cases.

 It may be time to start looking at wide ranging gas analysis devices are applied to ensure health defects are picked up.
 There was a time when on site we would wash oil off our hands with Benzine and now we don’t as it’s a carcinogenic.
 Bit too late to find out.